-Every client is different and has their own brand voice, so every piece of content needs to be crafted with that voice in mind.
+Every client is different and has their own brand voice, so every piece of content is crafted with that voice in mind.

-To write compelling content, you’ll need to hire a team of writers that are also great researchers.
+To produce compelling content, you’ll need to hire a team of writers that are also great researchers.
 It’s important that your content creators are able to write on just about any topic.

-It’s also essential that they can write long-form content and using readability optimization techniques like Pattern Interrupts to enhance the reader experience.
+It’s also essential that they can write long-form content and use readability optimization techniques like pattern interrupts to enhance the reader experience.

 Why?
 Because longer articles rank better and attract more backlinks.
 (77.2% more, according to a recent content study from Backlinko and BuzzSumo.)

 You’ll need to decide if you want to add a team of content writers to your staff, hire freelance bloggers to write for you, or hire a content marketing agency like Intergrowth that already has its own team in place.

 Build Links to Promote Your Content